Help if your home is overcrowded

 other bad housing conditions

 Find out how to complain to environmental health about private rented housing.

 You could look for a larger private rented home.

 Check how many bedrooms you can claim for if you get universal credit or housing benefit.

 Do not give up a council or housing association home to rent privately.
 It's usually better to ask for a transfer instead.

 Make a homelessness application

-You can ask the council for homeless help if it's not reasonable for you to continue living in your home because of overcrowding.
+Ask the council for homeless help if it's not reasonable for you to live in your home.

 For example, if overcrowding causes damp or condensation that puts your health at risk.
 Ask your doctor to confirm the health risks if you have young children or a health condition.

 If you're offered temporary housing it must be suitable but the standards can be lower.
 Temporary housing must not be illegally overcrowded but it might not meet the bedroom standard.